YosysHQ/picorv32/README.md

-In the clock cycle before `mem_valid` goes high, this interface will output a pulse on `mem_la_read` or `mem_la_write` to indicate the start of a read or write transaction in the next clock cycles.
+In the clock cycle before `mem_valid` goes high, this interface will output a pulse on `mem_la_read` or `mem_la_write` to indicate the start of a read or write transaction in the next clock cycle.

 *Note: The signals `mem_la_read`, `mem_la_write`, and `mem_la_addr` are driven
 by combinatorial circuits within the PicoRV32 core.
 It might be harder to